Hi, I’m Heidi

 Why that name you might ask?

-It was one of my favorite songs in college and to my credit, I thought Instagram was going to be a flop.
-Hence the comically yet poorly thought out username.
+It was one of my favorite songs in college and to my credit, I thought Instagram would be a flop.
+Hence the comically yet poorly thought out username.Â

 Ironically, the name has been a success.
 At least, that’s what I think when someone recognizes me and says “Hey, you’re Flying Purple People Eater!!”